About BPR News

 We want our work to engage the listener beyond the first interaction.
 We want our work to spur listeners to become connected and more involved in their community.

 We embrace our role as educators.
 Each story has something new to tell, or contains something previously unknown to someone.
 We hope our listeners learn something new with each story we produce, and that it brings them a greater understanding of their community and world.

-With all due respect to our lawyer and government friends, they often times speak a language that is not accessible to all.
 Our work – which will often feature those in government and law - will be accessible to all.
 That means delivering it in clear language that can be understood, even if it means explaining words and terms that may not be familiar to some listeners.

 Disagreements are part of the news, and we will report on them.
 But we will not abide disrespect.
 Civility is a core principle of public radio.
 To achieve it we must always offer respect, particularly in areas of disagreement.
 Those who do not run risk of not having their voices heard with us.